 Coconut Coir: A Sustainable and Versatile Option

 Coconut coir, made from the fibrous husks of coconuts, has become a popular choice for indoor vertical gardeners due to its sustainability and versatility.
-This medium is lightweight, making it perfect for vertical installations, and provides excellent water retention and drainage.
+This medium is lightweight, perfect for vertical installations, and provides excellent water retention and drainage.
 Additionally, coconut coir is resistant to fungal growth and pests, ensuring a healthy environment for your plants.

 Peat Moss: A Classic Choice with Excellent Water Retention

 Peat moss, derived from decomposed sphagnum moss, is a classic choice for indoor gardening due to its exceptional water retention capabilities.
 It is lightweight and has a slightly acidic pH level, making it ideal for many plants.
-However, peat moss can become compacted over time, reducing its drainage capacity.
+However, peat moss can compact over time, reducing its drainage capacity.
 To address this issue, consider mixing it with other mediums like perlite or vermiculite to improve aeration and drainage.

 Perlite: A Lightweight and Porous Alternative